Agent-Artificial/hackathon/README.md

 Edit /ngrok/.env.example to with your ngrok auth key Save as /ngrok/.env

+Copy (and edit passwords) all of the .env.example files in subfolders

 ```
 docker network create dev
 docker compose up -d